sestelo/survidm/README.md

 # idmsurv
-Illness-death model in survival analysis
+Inference and Prediction in an Illness-Death Model